annotatedtmg/annotatedtmg/tmg/horace.md

 [^dexedrine]:
     [Dextroamphetamine](https://en.wikipedia.org/wiki/Dextroamphetamine), also
-    known by the brand name Dexedrine, is a psychoactive stimulant drug used medically to dread attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+    known by the brand name Dexedrine, is a psychoactive stimulant drug used medically to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 Chemically, it is structurally identical to amphetamine, but only contains the dextrorotatory stereoisomer of amphetamine, (2S)-1-phenylpropan-2-amine, whereas amphetamine refers to the racemic